a

 • FAFSA Step-by-Step Guide that walks students and families through each question of the FAFSA, including screenshots and explanations and a FAQ page for students with special circumstances.
 Here is the link https://www.standoutcollegeprep.com/fafsa-questions/

-District 2143 partners with Southwest Minnesota State University to offer college credit courses to our high school students here.
-Students who successfully complete these courses generate both high school and college credit from the partnering postsecondary institution.
+District 2143 partners with Southwest Minnesota State University and the University of Minnesota – Twin Cities to offer college credit courses to our high school students at WEM.
+Students who successfully complete these courses generate both high school and college credit from the partnering institution.
+Further information on courses is listed in the Concurrent Enrollment and Post-Secondary Enrollment Options (PSEO) Handbook

 SMSU CollegeNOW Transcript Request Process